-Personally, as I sit in my garden, I feel my energy shifting between the two.
-I feel a bit contracted from sitting for a bit too long so very soon I will gift myself a little yoga asana break to release areas of dullness.
-On the other hand, my mind and heart feel expansive as I enjoy hearing the breeze in the trees, feeling the soft summer air on my skin, and tapping away on my keyboard as I write to you.
+Personally, as I sit here at my desk, I feel my energy shifting between the two.
+I feel a bit contracted along my spine from sitting for a bit too long.
+Very soon I will gift myself a little yoga asana break to release these areas of tension.
+On the other hand, my mind and heart feel expansive as I enjoy the sunlight flooding in through my windows, my kitten on my lap, as I tap away on my keyboard writing to you.

 When we stay tuned to this energy, known as Prana, we can adjust the dial to fine tune the flow.

 SIGN UP HERE for YogaMotion Home Study Lesson 2

 Feel your energy awaken, move, and expand toward balance.

 I also invite you check out YogaMotion Academy's Facebook Page for daily inspiration and to share your questions, concerns, and ahas.
 We're in this together!

 - Pranamayakosha - The Energy Body

 - The Five Prana Vayus

 - The Three Bandhas

 - YogaMotion Warm Ups